mdsol/appconnect-android/README.md

 2. Log in with the sample app using the credentials of the subject you chose.
 3. You should see two forms, Form 1 and Form 2.
 The former is hardcoded to open as a one-page form.
 The latter will open as a multi-page form.

-# Getting Started with the AppConnect API #
+# Using the API in your own application #

 This is a guide to the basics of Babbage - intialization, making network requests, and loading data from the datastore.